 Rehabilitating animals in the wild is a process as demanding as treating them or rearing them as chicks.

-ANIMA has its own facilities, but also cooperates with other organisations for the rehabilitation of wild animals that have recovered.
-More specifically, it collaborates with Alkyoni (Wildlife Care Centre in Paros) for the accommodation of large waterfowl, such as pelicans and other species, for which Alkyoni has suitable accommodation facilities.
-The Attica Zoological Park also has areas with no public access for the accommodation of birds when the need arises.
+ANIMA has its own facilities, but also collaborates with other institutions for the rehabilitation of wild animals.
+More specifically, it works with Alkyoni (Wildlife Care Center in Paros island) to host large aquatic birds, such as pelicans, and other species for which Alkyoni has suitable accommodation.
+The Attica Zoological Park also has areas not visited by the public for accommodating birds when the need arises.

 For the rehabilitation of wild bird chicks, ANIMA has undertaken a series of initiatives that include:

-• The adoption of lesser kestrel chicks by families with a small number of chicks in colonies of the Thessaly plain, in cooperation with the project LIFE for Lesser Kestrel.
+- The adoption of young lesser kestrels by kestrel families with a small number of young in colonies in the Thessalian plain, in collaboration with NECCA.

-• The training of predators a few days before their release in cooperation with experienced falconers.
+- Training of birds of prey a few days before release, in collaboration with experienced trainers and falconers.

 Release

-In the final stage of the release, ANIMA collaborates with a variety of institutions for the release of wild animals in suitable habitats throughout Greece.
-Prior to the release of wild birds, whenever required and in cooperation with experts, it proceeds to:
+In the final stage of release, ANIMA collaborates with a variety of institutions to release wild animals into suitable habitats throughout Greece.
+Before releasing wild birds, whenever necessary, it works with specialists in:

 Rescues